-When the device is switched from SPI mode to QPI mode, the existing Write Enable and Program/Erase Suspend status, and the Wrap Length setting will remain unchanged.
+When the device is switched from SPI mode to QPI mode, the existing Write Enable and Program/Erase Suspend status will remain unchanged, but the Wrap Length setting will reset to default.

-Figure 53.
+Figure 54.
 Enter QPI Instruction (SPI Mode only)